nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-We would like to acknowledge:
+We would like to acknowledge Hong Lin Shang, whose Duke we built upon for our project.

 ## Design & implementation